On the contribution of work or heat in exchanged energy via interaction in open bipartite quantum systems: Examples

 where $\textbf{d}$ is the dipole moment operator of the atom.
 Since the Hamiltonian is time-dependent Eqs. (\ref{4a}) and (\ref{9}) are both nonzero.
 But if the field is treated fully quantized the total Hamiltonian reads \cite{Gerry}

 where $H_{field}=\hbar\omega a^\dagger a$ and $H_I=-\textbf{d}.\mathcal{E}_0(a-a^{\dagger})$ and $\mathcal{E}_0$ is a constant vector.
 In this case Eq. (\ref{4a}) equals zero, i.e., no work is extracted by the field but using Eq. (\ref{9}) work is clearly extracted from the atom which is expected.
-The second example which detects another failure of Alicki's framework in satisfying the first law of thermodynamics is the evolution of a composite system $\mathcal{AB}$ which are both given by a qubit.
-The interaction is such that $[H_\mathcal{A}\otimes\mathbb{I}_\mathcal{B}, H_{int}]=0$ where $H_\mathcal{A}=(\omega_0/2)\sigma_z$ and $H_{int}=\sigma_z\otimes\sigma_z$ (dephasing).
-With the initial states $\rho_\mathcal{A}(0)= $ and $\rho_{\mathcal{B}}(0)= $ the dynamics of subsystem $\mathcal{A}$ is obtained as $\rho_\mathcal{A}(t)= $.
-After some straightforward calculations it is seen that the internal energy of subsystem $\mathcal{A}$ remains unchanged during the dynamics and since $H_\mathcal{A}$ is constant based on Alicki's framework no work is done and consequently no heat is transferred.
-This clearly does not satisfy the first law of thermodynamics because the two systems $\mathcal{A}$ and $\mathcal{B}$ are interacting while no work and heat is exchanged.
-This means that Alicki's framework is not capable of differentiating work from heat in this case.
-But according to our framework, the negative change in work is compensated by a positive heat flow into the system, i.e., $dQ_\mathcal{A}=-dW_\mathcal{A}\neq0$.
-Generally this is true for interaction Hamiltonians, time-independent or not, which commute with the system Hamiltonian $[H_\mathcal{A}\otimes\mathbb{I}_\mathcal{B}, H_{int}]=0$.
-As the last example consider a two-level (spin-1/2) system $S$ interacting with a thermal bath of harmonic oscillators at temperature $T$ \cite{Breuer}.
+For the last example consider a two-level (spin-1/2) system $S$ interacting with a thermal bath of harmonic oscillators at temperature $T$ \cite{Breuer}.
 The total Hamiltonian of the system and the bath reads